 Kid in the Crowd (Swift) ?

 Written about seeing a Lee Ann Rhymes concert when she was I think 8.
-Nothing is known about it other than that as it is out of circulation and extremely rare.
-I've never heard it and I don't know of anyone who has, I just know about it because she mentioned it in an article once in 2006.
-She was probably 12 or so when she wrote it wishing she could be like her instead of just being a kid in the crowd but that's just a guess based on the title.
+She said in 2005 (on the day she signed her record deal since that was the day she was interviewed for an issue Searay living magazine that came out in 2006) that the idea behind it was that for ever big star out there there's a kid in the crowd who wants to make it big and become famous like them.
+Nothing is really nown about it other than that as it is out of circulation and extremely rare.
+I've never heard it and I don't know of anyone who has, I don't even think it was registerd like most of her other songs are.
+I only know about it because it was mentioned it in that article.
+She was proabably 12 or so when she wrote it as she said it was one of the first songs she's ever written.

 Let's Go (Swift) ?

 Another song that was listed in red on DBT meaning it's really rare and hardly anyone's heard it so I don't have any info on it.
 Like almost all the other songs listed in red on here, I only know about them because they were found on a list of hers.
 They otherwise wouldn't be known to the public because they haven't leaked like her other unreleased songs.
 They're most likely songs she considered for her albums that didn't make the cut.

 Written when she was 12 or 13 about living for the little things in life like quiet winters and leaves that always fall.
 It's one of the songs on her Volume two demo CD that was already in circulation before most of the CD leaked.

 Long Time Going (aka Long time coming - Swift/Warren bros.) •